 CBS yanked this sitcom from its schedule just weeks into the 1979-1980 season but refused to officially call it cancelled.
-Of the 13 episodes produced only three were aired.
+The network only aired three of the 13 completed episodes.

 “Struck By Lightning” was one of 45 pilots CBS had to pick from when building its 1979-1980 schedule, which needed to include strong 8PM shows that could effectively draw younger viewers away from first-place network ABC.
 Said B. Donald Brant, CBS Entertainment Vice President of Programs, “it’s tough to turn around a night when they start with an audience as strong as they get with Happy Days and Mork and Mindy” .